paulin-crtn/ans-saa/iam/README.md

 ## 🔗 Service-linked roles

-- IAM role linked to a specific AWS service
+IAM role linked to a specific AWS service.

-- Predefined by a service, providing permissions that a service needs to interact with other AWS services on your behalf
+- **PREDEFINED** by a service, providing permissions that a service needs to interact with other AWS services on your behalf
 - Service might create/delete a role or allow you to during setup or within IAM
 - You CANNOT delete the role until it's no longer required